imujtaba8488/package_im_stepper/README.md

 ## Description

 The stepper widgets help you to show or collect information from users using organized steps.
-On the other hand, the page indicator widgets allow you to visually notify users about their current position as they scroll through a group of pages.
+The page indicator widgets allow you to visually notify users about their current position as they scroll through a group of pages.

 ## Table of Contents